ChameleonCloud/docs/source/getting-started/index.rst

 Associating an IP Address
 =========================

 Your instance may take approximately ten minutes to launch.
-The launching process includes powering down, loading the operating system over the networking, and booting up for the first time on a rack located either at the University of Chicago or the Texas Advanced Computing Center, depending on where you chose to launch your instance.
+The launch process includes powering up, loading the operating system over the network, and booting up for the first time on a rack located either at the University of Chicago or the Texas Advanced Computing Center, depending on where you chose to launch your instance.
 Before you can access your instance, you need to first assign a floating IP address - an IP address that is accessible over the public Internet.

 #.
 If you don't see your instance, go to the *Instances* list by clicking on *Compute* and *Instances* in the sidebar.
 #.
 Locate your instance.
 It is probably in the *Spawning* state.